roman-milk/roman-milk.github.io/lilac-hot-18-horny-relentless.md

+===

- ****** Lilac's 18yo Friend: Ashley's FMM ****** byNonStopFunGuy© The bitch was naked between the two of us, except for socks which we ignored.
+The bitch was naked between the two of us, except for socks which we ignored.
 Kind of sexy, actually, fucking a girl who leaves her socks on.
 Her snatch was drenched, with a thick batch of dark, coarse pubic hair around it.
 Willy's and my fingers met at it, and I let him have the first honors of fingering her clitoris while my hand massaged warmth into her creamy soft thighs but equally silky buttocks, my lips on her mouth, sucking her tongue.
 The girl was a pretty good kisser, and she was moaning into me, feeling the four male hands on her nude body.

  Pete's cock wanted to come out to play, as did Willy's.
 Pete's peter and Willy's willy, we might call them.
 I stood upright and gently nudged her down to her knees, between Willy and me, as we faced her.
 She looked up at us hungrily but a little nervous, biting her lower lip, clearly unsure of herself.
 I assuaged her fears with an amicable grin and another nice kiss on her lips, before I said to her, "Just do what comes naturally, darling -- you got a couple big, hot cocks that love you so much."
 With that, I unsnapped and unzipped my jeans, pushing them and my underwear down to proudly expose my long erection.
 Throbbing hard, leaking precum around the bulbous cockhead, my seven and a half inches of pure joy was aching for her, pulsating, just twitching in the air as it jutted out of my firm belly.
 I kicked my pants and underwear off, then ripped off my sweaty t-shirt, so I was basically nude in front of her as well.
 In front of me, on her other side, Willy's big belly was out now, followed moments later by his thick dick, sticking right at the girl.